eoinkelly/notes/asm/book-intro-to-64bit-asm-programming.md

 	1. CPU switches to kernel mode and the kernel does its thing
 	1. Gather return value in `rax`
 		* be careful to note that `rcx` and `r11` may have changed during the system call
-* So every system call is essentially loading 1-7 numbers into registers and giving up control to the kernel
+* So every system call is essentially loading 1-7 values  into registers and giving up control to the kernel
 * Parameters are passed in the order they appear in the function signature of the corresponding C wrapper function.
 * You may find syscall functions and their signatures in every Linux API documentation